News

 How Lifetime can help

-Lifetime actively manages this money so seniors can ride out the big unknowns of retirement – life expectancy and investment returns.
+Lifetime Retirement Income Fund also provides a regular income in addition to NZ Super, but by using retirement savings to fund it.
+Lifetime actively manages this money so you can ride out the big unknowns of retirement – life expectancy and investment returns.
 Its focus is on making this money last to a target age, carefully preserving it so it can keep paying out a regular income for life.

 Invest with Lifetime for a retirement income managed for living.